Visiting London in November? London is a city that never fails to delight, and November is no exception.

 and several ceremonies will be held throughout the day, including church

 services and other commemorative events.

 visit to the West End theatre would not be complete without seeing one of

 London's most famous areas.
 If you're planning to visit London, be sure to

 check out the most anticipated shows.

-It tells the story of a young lion cub named Simba who embarks on a journey until he becomes king of the Pridelands as he grows up.
+In the show, Simba, a young lion cub, embarks on a journey until he becomes king of the Pride lands.
 There is nothing more beautiful than the sets and costumes in The Lion King musical.

 A Spoonful of Sugar, Supercalifragilisticexpialidocious, and Let's Go Fly a Kite are some of the favourites that can be heard in Mary Poppins, a 1964 American musical fantasy film filled with irresistibly entertaining songs.

 It is a great idea to book your tickets and seats as early as possible to find the perfect ones.